I’ve been learning SEO (search engine optimization) for a while.

 #7.
 Use Topic Clusters

 Topic cluster helps search engines to understand your website faster.
 Keeping things organized will make it a lot easier and better for crawlers.
-You’re likely to rank for some of the keywords too.
+You’re likely to rank for some of the keywords, too.

-An example, the last 10 posts on this blog have the central keyword “content writing.”
+For example, the last 10 posts on this blog have the central keyword “content writing.”
 I have written many posts around that and linked to the main page with “content writing” as its target keyword.

-This process will tell both search engines and visitors that the blog has extensive resources (and keywords) around that central keyword.
+This process will tell search engines and visitors that the blog has extensive resources (and keywords) around that central keyword.

 By the way, this is someone’s case study I am experimenting with.